software-mansion/maat/docs/timings.md

 - Setup steps are allowed to populate caches and prepare the workspace.
 They run first.
 If a setup step fails, the remaining steps are marked as skipped.
-- After setup succeeds, Ma’at “bakes” the cache and workbench into the image used for subsequent steps to make those runs faster and more reproducible.
+- After setup succeeds, Ma’at “bakes” the Scarb cache and patched project checkout directory into the image used for subsequent steps to make those runs faster and more reproducible.
 This baking itself is not a step, so it is not counted in any step timing.

 ## Step catalog (what each step does)